GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

  - 0x1 is set if IPv4 channels are permitted
  - 0x2 is set if IPv6 channels are permitted

-A server MUST NOT send MC_CHANNEL_PROPERTIES with addresses using an IP Family that is not supported according to the Capabilities in the multicast_client_params, unless and until a later MC_CLIENT_LIMITS frame adds permission for a different address family.
+A server MUST NOT send MC_CHANNEL_ANNOUNCE ({{channel-announce-frame}}) frames with addresses using an IP Family that is not supported according to the Capabilities in the multicast_client_params, unless and until a later MC_CLIENT_LIMITS ({{client-limits-frame}})  frame adds permission for a different address family.

 The Capabilities Field, Max Aggregate Rate, and Max Channel IDs are the same as in MC_CLIENT_LIMITS frames ({{client-limits-frame}}) and provide the initial client values.